 “We were treating students that were coming out of the building and we were doing an evacuation,” Thrower says.
 “It turned out that someone had sprayed pepper spray in a residence hall and it got into the air duct system.
 Because of the practice and the preparation we did, everything worked like clockwork, but it was scary at the time when you’ve got 40 or 50 students coming out, they’re having problems breathing, and you’re not really sure what you have.”

 “Georgetown has held pretty true to its history of being brick and mortar classrooms with face-to-face engagement of students and professors.
-That became a major issue for us during the snowstorms,” says Whit Chaiyabhat, director of Georgetown’s Department of Emergency Management and Office of Continuity (DEMOC).
+That became a major issue for us during the snowstorms,” says Whit Chaiyabhat, who served as director of Georgetown’s Department of Emergency Management and Office of Continuity (DEMOC) during the 2010 blizzard.
 “The challenge I observed was that distance education had not been fully embraced throughout the university.
 For the academic side of the university, it very much became an exercise of on-the-fly planning, and anybody that’s involved in emergency management knows that’s not the way to go about things.”

 After the storm, Georgetown faced immediate challenges of removing snow, restoring function to the campus shuttle system, and coordinating deliveries of food, supplies, fuel, and other important parts of the supply chain despite having the city “essentially shut down for a few days,” Chaiyabhat says.
 There was no way team members could get to the physical emergency operations center.
 Fortunately, the team could fall back on Blackboard, the same technology some faculty members had yet to adopt.